veuse/veuse-portfolio/README.md

 Include project detailss, like featured image, galleries, video and meta like client, skills, categores, project website and more.

-**Fully integrated with WordPress**

-Display your portfolio of projects using native WordPress architecture (project archives & single pages).
 Portfolio can be filtered or paginated, and thumbnail can be enlarged in a lightbox ( optional ).

 **Widget or Shortcode**